SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

 1. **Empty Server Replica**:

-    In the simplest case we can remove a server replica if it doesn't host any more models.
+    In the simplest case we can remove a server replica if it does not host any models.
 This guarantees that there is no load on a particular server replica before removing it.

-    This policy is simple to implement however it suffers from the following issues:
+    This policy works best in the case of single model serving where the server replicas are only hosting a single model.
+In this case, if the model is scaled down, the server replica will be empty and can be removed.

+    However in the case of MMS it can lead to less optimal packing of models onto server replicas.
+This is because the system will not pack models onto a fewer set of replicas.
+This can lead to more server replicas being used than necessary.
+This can be mitigated by the lightly loaded server replicas policy.

+2. **Lightly Loaded Server Replicas** (Experimental):

+    {% hint style="warning" %}
+    **Warning**: This policy is experimental and is not enabled by default.
+It can be enabled by setting `autoscaling.serverPackingEnabled` to `true` and `autoscaling.serverPackingPercentage` to a value between 0 and 100.
+This policy is still under development and might in some cases increase latencies.
+Use with caution.
+    {% endhint %}

-    - In MMS different model replicas will be hosted on potentially different server replicas and as we scale these models up and down the system can end up in a situation where there the models are not consolidated to the an optimised number of servers.
-Take for example the case of Models A, B and C. We have 2 server replicas 1 and 2 that can host these models.
-Assuming that at the start we have only A and B have 1 replica and C has 2 replicas therefore the initial assignment is:
+    In MMS different model replicas will be hosted on potentially different server replicas and as we scale these models up and down the system can end up in a situation where the models are not consolidated to the an optimised number of servers.
+Take for example the case of 3 Models: $A$, $B$ and $C$.
+We have 1 server $S$ with 2 replicas: $S_1$ and $S_2$ that can host these models.
+Assuming that at the start we have only $A$ and $B$ have 1 replica and $C$ has 2 replicas therefore the initial assignment is:

-        - Replica 1: A1, C1
-        - Replica 2: B1, C2
+    Initial assignment:

+    - $S_1$: $A_1$, $C_1$
+    - $S_2$: $B_1$, $C_2$

-        Now if the user unloads Model C the assignment is:
+    Now if the user unloads Model $C$ the assignment is:

-        - Replica 1: A1
-        - Replica 2: B1
+    - $S_1$: $A_1$
+    - $S_2$: $B_1$

     There is a strong argument that this is not optimised and in MMS the assignment should really be:

-        - Replica 1: A1, B1
+    - $S_1$: $A_1$, $B_1$
-        - Replica 1 removed
+    - $S_2$: removed

     As the system evolves this imbalance can get bigger and will could cause the serving infrastructure to be less optimised.

     In fact this is not directly related to autoscaling per se as the example above is actually not related to autoscaling.
 However autoscaling will aggravate the issue causing more imbalance.

-2. **Lightly Loaded Server Replicas**

     The above imbalance can be mitigated by making by the following observation: If the max number of replicas of any given model (assigned to a server from a logical point of view) is less than the number of replicas for this server, then we can pack the models hosted onto a smaller set of replicas.

-    In other words consider the following example, for models A and B having 2 replicas each and we have 3 server replicas, the following assignment is not potentially optimised.
+    In other words consider the following example, for models $A$ and $B$ having 2 replicas each and we have 3 server $S$ replicas, the following assignment is not potentially optimised.

-    - Replica  1: A1, B1
-    - Replica 2: A2
-    - Replica 3: B2
+    - $S_1$: $A_1$, $B_1$
+    - $S_2$: $A_2$
+    - $S_3$: $B_2$

-    In this case we could trigger removal of Replica 3 for the server which could pack the models more appropriately
+    In this case we could trigger removal of $S_3$ for the server which could pack the models more appropriately

-    - Replica 1: A1, B1
-    - Replica 2: A2, B2
+    - $S_1$: $A_1$, $B_1$
+    - $S_2$: $A_2$, $B_2$
-    - Replica 3: removed
+    - $S_3$: removed

     While this heuristic is going to pack models onto a fewer set of replicas, which allows us to scale models down, there is still the risk that the packing could increase latencies, trigger a later scale up.
-We need to make sure that we are not flip-flopping between these states.

-    This packing process can be triggered on the following:
+Core 2 tries to make sure that we are not flip-flopping between these states.
+This can be done by setting `autoscaling.serverPackingPercentage`.

-    - Scale down event for a model